Distributional Active Inference: Takeaways and Open Questions

 \section{Takeaways and Open Questions}

 We provided a new theoretical framework that enables casting AIF as a simple extension of distributional RL.
 This implies that the improvements in the adaptation capabilities of an AIF agent should be observed in the distributional setting.
 We reported a comprehensive set of experiment results that support this claim.
 The deep RL implementation of DAIF improved the state of the art in multiple soft robotics benchmarks and challenging visual control tasks.

 DAIF inherits the convergence guarantees of distributional RL with an improved contraction modulus.
 A rigorous characterization of its finite-sample characteristics is an open question, as it is for the distributional RL field.
 Our theoretical framework can also lay a foundation for a formal analysis of AIF's computational properties.
 A methodology for this could be extending the sample complexity analysis of linear quadratic control \citep{krauth2019finite} to well-behaved non-linearities.

+\paragraph{\bf Limitations as a description of active inference.} While DAIF integrates AIF into distributional RL, it does not implement an explicit EFE objective or separate epistemic and instrumental value terms.
+The epistemic component appears implicitly through the posterior uncertainty of the Inverse-Gamma prior on $\sigma_\tau$, rather than through an explicit information-gain bonus as in canonical AIF.
+Furthermore, the size of the latent bottleneck---which controls the $L_E \cdot L_D$ trade-off in Theorem~\ref{thm:ppi-convergence}---is set via the architecture (hidden dimensionality) rather than optimized automatically.
+An interesting direction for future work is to learn the bottleneck size adaptively, potentially via architecture search or information-theoretic regularization.